 In additon Batman's costume is black which is a colour which is generally associated with antagonists due to its often evil connotations of death and fear.
 As a result of this these elements cause the verfremdungeffekt; Batman is presented as good, however his appearence and his deed can be considered as antagonistic.
 This may cause the audience to distance themselves from the character; questioning his motives.

+The verfremdungeffekt was coined by Victor Shklovsky in 1935 to describe characters who are presented as being good but do evil deeds for example the character Dexter Morgan who wears white and works for the police force however he is also a serial killer.
+This allows audiences to distance themselves and question the characters moral fidelity and motives.
 This effect is further explored around 3:27 when The Batman violently picks up The Joker, the audience distance themselves even more and think about the protagonists true morality.
 This is repeated again around 4:17 when Batman smashes Jokers face against the wall, we distance ourselves again.
 Some may even start to align themselves with The Joker however previous The Jokers previous conversations with other characters make it clear that he is an antagonist but in this situation he is presented as a victim in someways as he is beaten by The Batman mercilessly and doesn't fight back.
 On the other hand he does fight back using his words to "get under The Batman's skin".

 Overall the scene presents the protaginst in an unconventional manner by making him seem violent; a feature which is normally asscociated with an antagonist.
 However the antagonist has been presented with common connventions such as the evil laugh and calculating personality.
 This calculating villian archetype is shared in the film Die hard which I will be also analysing a scene to look at how its antagonist and protaginists are represented.